Clearing guide for Parents and Carers

 We’ll need their Level 3 exam results (A-levels / BTECs etc), as well as their Maths and English GCSE results, when they contact us.

-Encourage them to write down any questions they want to ask before calling us about a Clearing place, so they don’t forget anything.
-And remind them to stay calm – chances are there will still be options open to them, so if they’ve got their heart set on going to university, it’s likely that can still happen.
+Encourage them to write down any questions they might want to ask before calling us about a Clearing place, so they don’t forget anything.
+And remind them to stay calm – chances are there will be options open to them, so if they have their heart set on going to university, it’s likely that can still happen.

-That's great news!
-How they proceed now is up to them.
-They can still go to their first choice university if they’re fixed on going there.
-But if they want to reconsider their options, they can also use the Adjustment process, to see what other courses may be available for those grades.
+It’s up to them.
+They can still go to their first choice university if want.
+But if they feel like reconsidering their options, they can also use the Adjustment process, to see what other courses may be available with their better grades.

-We don’t have a vacancy list for Adjustment, so if they’d like to apply to Bucks and want to know what courses we have available, it’s best to call us on 0330 123 2023 and we can talk through their options.
+We don’t have a vacancy list for Adjustment, so if they want to see what courses are open to them at Bucks, get them to call us on 0330 123 2023 and we can talk through their options.

-If your son or daughter is registered with UCAS, once they receive a verbal offer from us, they can add us as a Clearing choice on UCAS Track.
-They won’t usually be able to do this until after 3pm on results day.
-And it can take a little while for us to confirm their place.
-But don’t panic, it will show up on Track soon.
+If your son or daughter is registered with UCAS, once they receive a verbal offer (or an offer through social media) of a Clearing place from us, they can add us as a Clearing choice on UCAS Track.
+They can usually do this after 3pm on results day.

 If they apply to us directly, we’ll email to let them know what they need to do next.